-After 9 years (and counting), I don’t assume that anyone wants to read through the whole blog archive to find the best content (though feel free: latest post).
+After a decade (and counting), I don’t assume that anyone wants to read through the whole blog archive to find the best content (though feel free: latest post).

 For folks who would rather just get to the good stuff, I’ve tried to curate a list of the most valuable posts.